FrostyX/frostyx.github.io/_drafts/copr-upvoting-projects.md

 everyone to have their own interpretation of those words.
-If you like the project (for whatever reason - you may like the software it provides, it may be extraordinarily well maintained, you just want to support the project or anything else that is important for you), please give it thumbs up.
-If you feel negative about a project (it may be for example dangerous to enable it), don't be afraid to give thumbs down.
+If you like the project (for whatever reason - you may like the software it provides, it may be extraordinarily well maintained, you just want to support the project, or anything else that is important for you), please give it the thumbs up.
+If you feel negative about a project (it may be for example dangerous to enable it), don't be afraid to give the thumbs down.
 The score will then reflect the general popularity of a project.

 At this moment, Copr just shows the score in a project detail page, there are no features tied to it yet.
 They are definitely going to be